dacracot/BirdNET-BarChart/docs/README.md

 	1. [Python 3](https://www.python.org) to support the analyzer.
 	1. [SQLite 3](https://www.sqlite.org) to support the barcharter.
 	1. [XSLTransform](https://en.wikipedia.org/wiki/XSLT) to support the barcharter.
+	1. [SVG](https://en.wikipedia.org/wiki/SVG) to render the charts in the browser.

 ---